-Why we developed a new label
+Why we developed a new guidance

-We want the label to cover all aspects of sustainability of relevance to the beverages we sell.
+We want the guidance to cover all aspects of sustainability of relevance to the beverages we sell.
 No ready-made option is available.
 We therefore took the initiative to gather the information we need ourselves, allowing us to guide our customers to more sustainable choices.

 Which sustainability aspects does the label cover?

 Packaging, cultivation and production are the areas that have the biggest impact during a product’s journey from farm to store.
 The requirements are therefore focused on these three areas.

 For environment, this resulted in the following specification of the requirements: